rdfostrich/article-jws2018-ostrich/content/related-work.md

 CB results in less storage space for both approaches for BEAR-A and BEAR-B, but not for BEAR-C because that dataset is so dynamic that the deltas require more storage space than they would in with IC.
-Jena-TB results in the least storage space of Jena-based approaches, it does however fail for BEAR-B-instant because of the large amount of versions as Jena is less efficient for many graphs.
+Jena-TB results in the least storage space of Jena-based approaches, however, it fails for BEAR-B-instant because of the large amount of versions as Jena is less efficient for many graphs.

 The hybrid approaches are evaluated with different delta chain lengths and expectedly show